shivanshjais22/SmartContactSystem/README.md

 REST API integration for backend communication

-Responsive UI using HTML, CSS, and JavaScript
+Responsive UI using HTML, CSS, and JavaScript.

 Database integration for persistent contact storage